 The Sustainable Market Inclusive Livelihood Pathways to Self-Reliance (SMILES) project works with 14,000 households (extremely poor refugee and host community) comprising 70,000 individuals in Kyaka II and Kyangwali Refugee Settlements in Western Uganda with the aim of supporting them to become resilient.

-The project delivers graduation model integrated with a Market System Development approach targeting women and youth and their household members.
-Key sectors include: livelihoods, agriculture, food security, protection, energy and environment.
+The project delivers a graduation model integrated with a Market System Development approach, targeting women, youth, and their household members.
+Key sectors include livelihoods, agriculture, food security, protection, energy, and the environment.

 Project activities